Lost in the Barrens: Plot summary

 In this book, the Chipewyans and the Crees are deathly afraid of the Eskimos, who live in what some people have called "nothing but a God-forsaken place, the worst place on earth".
 Denikazi describes it this way: His people went and hunted as far north as they wanted to for deer, for they had guns and the Eskimos did not.
 Then, the Eskimos got guns and fought back.
-(Nowadays Eskimos are called 'Inuit' or 'Thule', but this was not the case when Mowat wrote his novel, or for decades afterward).
-Anyway, while staying with the two young Chipewyan hunters, Jamie decides he wants to take the chance and explore.
+(Nowadays Eskimos are called 'Inuit', but this was not the case when Mowat wrote his novel, or for decades afterward).
+While staying with the two young Chipewyan hunters, Jamie decides he wants to take the chance and explore.
 Awasin does not agree with his idea but later gives in.
 They go up to see the 'stone house' that one of the two Chipewyans had told them about.
 They try to find it but unexpectedly meet a whirlpool and barely survive.
 Gathering what they can salvage from the river and their broken canoe, they have minimal belongings.
 Since they cannot use the canoe anymore, they are stranded in the barrens.
-When the two young Chipewyans found out that Awasin and Jamie were gone, they went on searching for them.
-Their search is abruptly stopped when they catch a glance of an Eskimo kayak.
-As for Jamie and Awasin, they decide to go the way that Denikazi and the other hunters went, so they can join with them on the journey back.
-A problem occurs, for one of Denikazi's men sees what he believes is an Eskimo and they all flee quietly back.
-They unknowingly pass by Jamie and Awasin's camp during the night.
+When the two young Chipewyans find out that Awasin and Jamie are gone, they go on searching for them.
+Their search is abruptly stopped when they catch a glance of an Inuit kayak.
+As for Jamie and Awasin, they decide to go the way that Denikazi and the other hunters went, so that they can join with them on the journey back.
+A problem occurs, for one of Denikazi's men sees what he believes is an Inuk and they all flee quietly back.
+They unknowingly pass by Jamie's and Awasin's camp during the night.

 Jamie and Awasin are then forced to overcome a series of obstacles including finding shelter and food and to wait until the summer when they can make the trek back to their home camp with the best chance of survival.
 They engage in a massive caribou hunt, and are able to build a log cabin and make a comfortable home for themselves.
-On their attempted return trip, they both become afflicted by snow blindness and were forced to stop the trip and heal up.
+On their attempted return trip, they both become afflicted by snow blindness and are forced to stop the trip and heal up.
 Then, they decide to return to their cabin.
-Unfortunately, a blizzard hits and they are forced to seek shelter in an Eskimo igloo to survive.
-They are discovered by an Eskimo boy named Peetyuk who offers to help and takes them to his camp, where they learn that the Eskimo do not hate the Cree, and are only hostile because they are as afraid of the Cree as the Cree are of them.
+Unfortunately, a blizzard hits and they are forced to seek shelter in an Inuit igloo to survive.
+They are discovered by an Inuk boy named Peetyuk who offers to help and takes them to his camp, where they learn that the Inuit do not hate the Cree, and are only hostile because they are as afraid of the Cree as the Cree are of them.
 The boys are able to return home with the help of their new friends, and they make plans to return to their cabin the next summer with Jamie's uncle Angus.